vindevoy/docker-debian-openresty/README.md

-# docker-debian-nginx-lua
+# docker-debian-openresty

-The project is a Docker container based on Debian, with NGINX installed and LUA.
-The container will execute a shell script when the root of the web server is called, that outputs the STDOUT to a FILE.
-The content of this file is returned by NGINX.
+The project is a Docker container based on Debian, with OpenResty installed.
+The container will return "hello world".
+The sole purpose of this image is to have a base image with OpenResty installed that I will use in other projects.

-- I should find a better name for the image, I know.
-- This container is an experiment for exposing the results of ansible-inventory commands in a later stage.